Jackrekirby/minecraft-ca-ts/readme.md

 - [ ] Fix bug with texture packer not waiting for all images to be generated before packing
 - [x] Add lever
 - [ ] Should block powering occur in subticks?
-- [ ] Enable block pick to support state
+- [x] Enable block pick to support state
+- [ ] Add drag selection copy paste